 Benefits of Ketamine Therapy

 - Rapid and robust reduction in depression, suicidal thoughts, anxiety, OCD, and PTSD symptoms.

 Who Can IV Ketamine Infusion Therapy Help?

-- Patients who have not experienced FULL relief of symptoms with medications or talk therapy
+- Patients who have not experienced FULL relief of symptoms with medications

 - Patients with severe symptoms who want rapid relief from their symptoms

 - Patients who have experienced side effects from antidepressants

 For more information about Ketamine Therapy, visit our website at mtpsychiatry.com or call our office at (406) 839-2985.
 To learn more about Dr. Erin Amato click here.
 TMS therapy and IV Ketamine Infusion Therapy are now available at Montana Psychiatry where we provide treatment in a private, outpatient, comfort-centered environment.